 Grid Detection Circuit Installation Overview

 Note that only one GDC is required per installation location.
-This circuit can be branched off to each LSP at the location so that they all get the same signal regarding the presence or absence of the grid.
+This circuit can be branched off to each Lumin Smart Panel at the location so that they all get the same signal regarding the presence or absence of the grid.

 One method of installation is simply to locate a load center that is not backed up by a battery and thus will lose power in the case of an outage.
 If such a load center is present, the GDC black wire can be landed on its own circuit breaker or pigtailed to an existing circuit where allowed by code.
 There is virtually no current in the GDC circuit, so it may be connected to any breaker that protects the wire (AWG #12).